Skip to main content

 Note that the Fe ions are embedded in a site of negative electrostatic potential arising partly from the localization of the glutamic acid side chains in the site. this

 Why doesn't the heavy chain of ferritin perform the same nucleation function in preparation for the crystallization of ferrihydrite?
 A comparison of Figures 18 and 20 shows that the H chain (which has the ferroxidase activity) has a His 65 ligand instead of a glutamic acid (position 60) as one of the coordinating ligands.
-This gives Glu 61 more flexibility, which must inhibit the nucleation and mineralization process.
+This gives Glu 61 greater flexibility, which must inhibit nucleation and mineralization.

 Figure \(\PageIndex{23}\) shows two top views (left and center image) and one side view of three contiguous subunits of human heavy-chain ferritin monomer with bound Fe (4zjk).
 The gray/black sphere is actually a Ca2+ ion (which is larger than Fe2+) from the crystal structure.
 This three-monomer cluster would be replicated 8 times to form the full ferritin shell.
-There is a three-fold C3 axis going through the central calcium in the figure where all the monomers meet.
+There is a threefold C3 axis passing through the central calcium atom in the figure, where all the monomers meet.
 Fe2+ must move through these central ions into the internal cavity.

 Figure \(\PageIndex{23}\): Opening in ferritin formed by 3 contiguous subunits of human heavy-chain ferritin monomer (4zjk)